chfoo/commonbox/README.md

 trace(vector); // [1, 2, 3, 4]
 ```

 A Haxe `Vector` isn't iterable, but a CommonBox `Vector` is!
-In fact, both `ArrayList` and `Vector` implement the `MutableSequence` abstract data type.
+In fact, both `ArrayList` and `Vector` implement the `Sequence` abstract data type.
 The following example contains a function that accepts a sequence of integers adds 1 to them:

 ```haxe
 function addOne(sequence:MutableSequence<Int>) {